-INFARMED has the following powers to monitor compliance with marketing authorisations.
-It can:
+INFARMED has the following powers to monitor compliance with marketing authorisations:

-- Execute inspections at the premises of manufacturers, wholesalers, pharmacies and entities responsible for laboratorial controls or a specific medicinal product's manufacturing stages, as well as any other facilities used for such purposes. - Execute unannounced inspections of the manufacturers of active substances used in the production of medicines, as well as at the premises of holders of marketing authorisations, when there are grounds to suspect non-compliance with good manufacturing practices. - Verify the facilities, records, documents and pharmacovigilance system of the marketing authorisation holder. - Collect samples to carry out tests in a laboratory.
+- Execute inspections at the premises of manufacturers, wholesalers, pharmacies and entities responsible for laboratorial controls or a specific medicinal product's manufacturing stages, as well as any other facilities used for such purposes. - Execute unannounced inspections of the manufacturers of active substances used in the production of medicines, as well as at the premises of holders of marketing authorisations, when there are grounds to suspect non-compliance with good manufacturing practices. - Verify the facilities, records, documents and pharmacovigilance system of the marketing authorisation holder. - · Collect samples to carry out tests in a laboratory.

-INFARMED can:
+INFARMED can also decide to:

-- Suspend, forfeit or alter the content of a marketing authorisation. - Impose fines of up to EUR44,891.81 for each infringement, subject to judicial review.
+- Suspend, forfeit or alter the content of a marketing authorisation. - Impose fines between EUR2,000 and 15% of the annual turnover of the infringer or EUR180,000 (whichever is the lower) for each infringement, subject to judicial review.